Exceptional Slopes on Manifolds of Small Complexity: Introduction

 \subsection{The minimally twisted 5-chain link}

-A notable collection of chain links is described in \cite{Big}; they are the figure-8 knot, the Whitehead link, the 3-chain link, the 4-chain link with a half twist, and the minimally twisted 5-chain link.
+A notable collection of hyperbolic chain links is described in \cite{MPR}; they are the figure-8 knot, the Whitehead link, the 3-chain link, the 4-chain link with a half twist, and the minimally twisted 5-chain link.
 These links are shown in Figure \ref{sequence:fig}.
-We follow \cite{Big} and denote these chain links by 1CL, 2CL, 3CL, 4CL and 5CL, and their exteriors by $M_1$, $M_2$, $M_3$, $M_4$, $M_5$ respectively.
+We follow \cite{MPR} and denote these chain links by 1CL, 2CL, 3CL, 4CL and 5CL, and their exteriors by $M_1$, $M_2$, $M_3$, $M_4$, $M_5$ respectively.

-The significance of this sequence of links comes from the following facts: each $M_i$ is the (or conjecturally the) smallest volume hyperbolic 3-manifold with $i$ cusps, see \cite{Ago} and \cite{Yoshida}; more than $80\%$ of the cusped hyperbolic 3-manifolds from the Callahan-Hildebrand-Weeks census \cite{CaHiWe} are surgeries on 5CL (personal communication with Nathan Dunfield); 5CL relates to the program of enumerating exceptional pairs at maximal distance, in particular, all knots realising half-integral toroidal surgeries \cite{essential:tori}, many of the knots realising lens space surgeries \cite{Baker}, and all cusped hyperbolic 3-manifolds with distinct reducible and toroidal fillings at maximal distance \cite{Kang} are obtained by surgery on 5CL.
+The significance of this sequence of links comes from the following facts: each $M_i$ is the (or conjecturally the) smallest volume hyperbolic 3-manifold with $i$ cusps, see \cite{Ago} and \cite{Yoshida}; more than $80\%$ of the cusped hyperbolic 3-manifolds from the Callahan-Hildebrand-Weeks census \cite{CaHiWe} are surgeries on 5CL (personal communication with Nathan Dunfield).
+Furthermore, 5CL relates to the program of enumerating exceptional pairs at maximal distance.
+In particular, all knots realising half-integral toroidal surgeries \cite{essential:tori}, many of the knots realising lens space surgeries \cite{Baker}, and all cusped hyperbolic 3-manifolds with distinct reducible and toroidal fillings at maximal distance are obtained by surgery on 5CL \cite{Kang}.

-It is easy to see that if $\partial M_n$ is equipped with the usual (meridian, longitude) homology basis then a $-1$ filling on any boundary component of $M_n$ results in $M_{n-1}$, and, as a result, that any manifold obtained by surgery on $(n-1)$CL is obtained by surgery on $n$CL.
+It is easy to see that if $\partial M_n$ is equipped with the usual (meridian, longitude) homology basis then a $-1$ filling on any boundary component of $M_n$ results in $M_{n-1}$.
+As a result, any manifold obtained by surgery on $(n-1)$CL is obtained by surgery on $n$CL.
 A classification of the exceptional surgeries on 3CL is given in \cite{Magic} together with a complete description of the set of exceptional slopes, and corresponding exceptional fillings, on the boundary components of all hyperbolic manifolds obtained by surgery on 3CL.
-A classification of exceptional surgeries on 5CL is found in \cite{Big}; in this article we completely describe the sets of exceptional slopes and corresponding exceptional fillings of any manifold obtained by surgery on 5CL.
-To simplify matters, we only consider the `new' manifolds obtained by surgery on 5CL; namely we only consider surgeries on 5CL and 4CL that are not obtained by surgery on 3CL.
-In particular, Theorems \ref{5CL_thm} and \ref{4CL_thm} provide explicit descriptions of the sets of exceptional slopes and corresponding fillings for all hyperbolic surgeries of 5CL not obtained by surgery on 3CL, and Theorem \ref{flash} will be an easy consequence.
+The statements of Theorem \ref{flash} are known to hold for any manifold obtained by surgery on 3CL (see the appendix of \cite{Magic}).